Project Grants for Artists

 - Applications for grants covering costs which, in the Board’s opinion, are also covered during the same period of time by another grant awarded by the Mondriaan Fund are ineligible for a Project Grant.

-- Artists who were awarded a Work Grant for Young Talent less than one year ago are not eligible for a fixed-level grant.
+- Artists who were awarded a Stipendium for Emerging Artists less than one year ago are not eligible for a fixed-level grant.

 - Artists are only eligible for a Project Grant covering time spent on a project for a maximum of 24 months in any 48-month period.
 For the remainder of said 48-month period, the applicant will only be eligible for a flexible grant covering project expenses (which constitutes a part of the Project Grant for Artists).